zkSNACKs/WasabiDesign/ProblemsMotivations.md

 So now please sit down and write 5 short sentences that start with, "My problem is, ..."

+Helper questions:

+Regarding crypto...

+- What is your the biggest problem?
+- Tell me your 3 most annoying problems?
+- What is your pain-point?

+- What do you spend the most time on?
+- What do you spend the most money on?
+- What is the most important thing for you?

 # General Problems

 - I don't know how to send/receive.